-UNDERSTANDING WHAT CAN CAUSES EYE IRRITATION FROM CONTACT LENSES
+UNDERSTANDING WHAT CAUSES EYE IRRITATION FROM CONTACT LENSES

 Mild red eyes can happen with or without contact lenses but it’s usually temporary and nothing to worry about.
 Some causes of red eyes are;

 - Sensitivity to contact lens materials or solutions